×

 Overheating of the engine

-Engine oil is vital for maintaining the engine’s temperature.
-It keeps the pistons lubricated and ensures that they slide smoothly within their housing.
-The pistons will grind against other engine elements without sufficient lubrication, producing a lot of heat and perhaps causing your engine to lock up and stall.
-The engine might overheat when an oil leak happens and if the oil level falls too low.
+Engine oil is vital to maintain the engine’s temperature.
+It helps keep the pistons lubricated and ensures that they slide smoothly within their housing.
+Without sufficient lubrication, the pistons will grind against other engine elements, producing lots of heat and perhaps resulting in your engine locking up and stalling.
+The engine might overheat when an oil leak happens or if the oil level falls too low.

 Burning oil smell

-You’ll likely smell burning oil and hear a sizzling if oil is leaking onto the hot metal parts of your engine.
-The sizzle happens when it comes into touch with the hot engine.
-You may have an oil leak if you notice a foul odor that is thick and bitter and the sound of bacon frying beneath the hood.
+If oil leaks onto the hot metal parts of your engine, you will likely smell burning oil and hear a sizzling sound.
+The sizzle happens when oil comes in contact with the hot engine.
+It may be an oil leak if you notice a foul smell that is thick and bitter, as well as the sound of bacon frying beneath the hood.

 Ways to fix an engine oil leak

-Once your car starts showing symptoms of an oil leak, you need to fix the issue at the earliest.
+Once your car starts showing symptoms of an oil leak, you need to fix the issue as soon as possible.
 The longer you wait to repair, the higher the engine oil leak repair cost.
-These are the steps to follow for doing the fix.
+These are the steps to follow to fix the problem.

 Determine the primary cause

-Many factors lead to an oil leakage in your car.
+Many factors lead to an oil leak in your car.
 So, it’s very important to identify the root cause of the leakage.
-Begin by inspecting beneath the car and inspecting the seals.
-You need to also check whether the installation of the oil pan plug is proper.
+Begin by inspecting beneath the car and the seals.
+You also need to check whether the installation of the oil pan plug is proper.
 If you’re driving an older car, various oil leaks may have compounded into a bigger issue.

 Use of an additive